glennhenry/cs-notes/docs/programming-language-theory/03-parsing/parsing.md

 ![Visualization part 3](./visualization-part-3.png)
 Source : Book page 83, 84

 Now that we don't encounter non-terminal anymore, we can stop adding item to the list.
 There are three rule that starts with terminals from the `stmt`.
-Based on the program on [top](#bottom-up-parsing-2), we encountered `read`.
+Based on the program on [top](#lr-parsers), we encountered `read`.

-When we encounter a terminal, we have to shift a symbol and similarly, move the dot.
-Now that we encountered `read`, we will shift this to the stack.
-By the way, when we move the dot or shift a symbol, this will change the parser state.
+When we encounter a terminal, we have to shift a token and similarly, move the dot.
+Now that we encountered `read` token, we will shift this to the stack.
+By the way, when we move the dot or shift a token, this will change the parser state.

-With the `stmt → read id` production rule, there must be `id`.
-Turns out the identifier is `A` on the input program.
-So, shift it again to the stack and move the dot.
+Following the `stmt → read id` production rule, there must be `id`.
+Turns out the identifier is `A` from the input program.
+So, shift the token again to the stack and move the dot.

 ![Visualization part 4](./visualization-part-4.png)
 Source : Book page 84